nbc270/PUI2018_nbc270/HW4_nbc270/Citibikereview_sz2404.md

 Based on my understanding of the project, if the expectation is female's trip duration tends to be longer than male's by 10%, both are formulated correctly.

-### b. verify that the data supports the project: i.e. if the a data has the appropriate features (variables) to answer the question, and if the data was properly pre-processed to extract the needed values (there is some flexibility here since the test was not chosen yet)
+### b. verify that the data supports the project: i.e. if the a data has the appropriate features (variables) to answer the question, and if the data was properly pre-processed to extract the needed values

 The data processing steps are very clear, the necessary data, gender and trip duration are presented and seperated into proper groups for plotting.